fsferrara/blog/source/about/index.md

 comments: false
 ---
 **Hello,**
-my name is Francesco Saverio Ferrara and I'm a Software Engineer and a passionate software developer.
+my name is Francesco Saverio Ferrara and I'm a software engineer and a passionate software developer.
 Addicted to the Linux operating system, I love learning new things and working with all the open source technologies.

 **Want to know more?**